 These DIY clothes will make a great addition to your closet.
 They’re versatile, practical, and can be dressed up or down depending on the occasion.
 DIY clothes are my lifesavers on days when I have a closet full of clothes, but still, nothing new or exciting to wear.
 Fortunately, these 35 DIY fashion projects help keep me inspired when it comes to fashion, and of course, upcycling clothing!
 By the way, these pieces make great spring or summer staples for your daughters or grandkids.
 Trust me on this!

-DIY Clothes For Spring and Summer Fashion On A Budget
+DIY Clothes For Spring and Summer Style On A Budget

 1. Men’s Shirt To Lace Top Refashion